 Easier said than done, with a subject who prefers snapping necks over answering questions.

 – The setting.
 The first two thirds of this is primarily set in an underground laboratory, and that leads to an intimate environment that fits the story well.

 – The protag, Rowan.
 She is smart, determined and committed, but she has flaws.
 Her flaws irritated me, but in a good way as this ultimately added to her realism.

 – The Subject.
 Yeah, I bloody loved this character I did.
 (Well, for the most – see below).
 He is unpredictable and terrifying!

 – The supporting characters.
 They are all great.
 Even those with minor roles felt individual and relatable on some level.
 Cameron is delightful – the perfect sidekick.

 – The pacing of the story.
 Excellent.
-This isn’t a particular long novel, coming in at about 300 pages, but a LOT happens in it.
+This isn’t a particularly long novel, coming in at about 300 pages, but a LOT happens in it.
 There are rarely moments of ‘down time’ per se, but the story doesn’t feel rushed or too intense at any point.
 Everything that happens, happens for a reason and progresses the story forward.

 – That cover tho.
 Need I say any more?!
 Like, look at it!
 Perfection.